 Citizen Board or Commission

-Larcon City Hall, 301 E Huron St, Second floor, City Council chambers
+Larcom City Hall, 301 E Huron St, Second floor, City Council Chambers

 To promote and advocate for equal opportunities for all individuals with physical, mental and/or emotional disabilities.

 Leadership skills to provide direction and set policy for 3 program members who coordinate special change/improvement projects; (2) Fifty percent (50%) of members/commissioners must be physically disabled or challenged; (3) Primary functions of members must be in the City of Ann Arbor-employment, volunteer work, etc.; (4) Specific expertise in one of the 3 program areas; (5) Participation at the program level prior to application for appointment as a commissioner; (6) no more than nine (9) members may be appointed who do not have a disability as defined by the federal Americans with Disabilities Act.